Minimise Your Crypto Tax Burden: Expert Tips

 Leverage the couple’s allowance

-Did you know that both you and your spouse or partner are to a £3,000 annual capital gains tax-free allowance?
+Did you know that both you and your spouse or partner are entitled to a £3,000 annual capital gains tax-free allowance?
 This presents an excellent opportunity to optimise your tax position.

-By a portion of your crypto assets to your partner, you can effectively double your combined allowance.
+By transferring a portion of your crypto assets to your partner, you can effectively double your combined allowance.

-, if you have £6,000 worth of capital gains, splitting them equally between you and your partner means neither of you will exceed the threshold, potentially saving hundreds in taxes.
+For example, if you have £6,000 worth of capital gains, splitting them equally between you and your partner means neither of you will exceed the threshold, potentially saving hundreds in taxes.
 Just ensure the transfer is done properly to qualify as a tax-free gift under HMRC rules.

 Claim deductions if you’re a trader or business owner